-ACADEMIC CALENDAR DEFINITIONS:
+ACADEMIC CALENDAR AND CREDIT DEFINITIONS:

-A "module" is a period of 6 weeks over which a course is scheduled.
-Students may have 1 or more courses per module.
+A "block" is a period of 6 weeks over which a course is scheduled.
+Students may have 1 or more courses per block.

 An "academic quarter" is a term consisting of a consecutive grouping of courses over a 12-week period of time.
-The certificate programs in Culinary Arts and Baking and Pastry are generally scheduled with two modules in every academic quarter.
+Programs are generally scheduled with a combination of 6-week and 12-week courses in every academic quarter.
 The academic quarter serves as an academic evaluation period for attendance and Satisfactory Academic Progress (SAP)